BREST (reactor): BREST-300

-By the end of 2024, the cooling tower has been built, the walls of the reactor containment building have been erected, the reactor shaft has been installed.
+By the end of 2024, the cooling tower had been built, the walls of the reactor containment building were in place, and the reactor shaft had been installed.

-In November 2024, installation work has begun for the condenser in the turbine hall.
+In November 2024, installation work began on the condenser in the turbine hall.

-Installation of the turbine and generator is planned to start in 2025.
-The target for starting operation is 2026.
-The first BREST-300 will be a demonstration unit over the next decade.
-If it is successful, the 1200 MWe (2800 MWt) BREST-1200 will be developed.
+Installation of the turbine and generator was to begin in 2025.
+The target for operation startup is 2026.
+The first BREST-300 will be a demonstration unit for the first decade.
+If successful, the 1200 MWe (2800 MWt) BREST-1200 will follow.

-In January 2025, the facility for fabrication of nuclear fuel for BREST-OD-300 has started producing prototype fuel assemblies with depleted uranium nitride fuel pellets.
+In January 2025, the facility for fabrication of nuclear fuel for BREST-OD-300 started producing prototype fuel assemblies with depleted uranium nitride fuel pellets.
 It will have around 250 people working in it.

-In September 2025 key large parts were delivered to the construction site such as a metal shell for the central cavity, an internal casing for the core basket, the first shell of the peripheral cavity (there are four such shells in total).
-It took two months to transport this equipment along rivers and the northern sea route.
+In September 2025 key large parts were delivered to the construction site, such as a metal shell for the central cavity, an internal casing for the core basket, the first shell of the peripheral cavity (there are four such shells in total).
+It took two months to transport the equipment along rivers and the northern sea route.